zorbaTheRainy/autotranslate/README.md

 ## Getting your DeepL API/Authentication  Key

+- Signing up for an account is the first step: [the DeepL website](https://www.deepl.com/pro-api).
 - Simply go to [your account summary page on the DeepL website](https://www.deepl.com/account/summary).
 - Scroll down to the bottom of the page.
 There is the key.
 - Copy this key into your Docker compose/command, as shown below.